iron-fish/website/docs/onboarding/mine.md

 hide_table_of_contents: false
 ---

 Miners are essential to the health of the Iron Fish network.
 Without them, blocks won't be generated and transactions won't be transmitted.
-Iron Fish is still at the testnet stage.

-We are currently running an incentivized testnet where you can earn points by mining blocks and contributing to the network.
-To participate, visit our [testnet](https://testnet.ironfish.network/) website to learn more.

 ## Requirements
 Install Iron Fish by following the instructions [here](onboarding/installation.md).